Introduction to Loreline

 ===

 All three scripts tell the same story with comparable length but different conventions.
-Each language has its own way of handling declarations, choices, and branching.
+For a detailed feature-by-feature breakdown, see the detailed comparison.

 Try Loreline